tracytrangvu/UCIproject1/README.md

 - What is the main advantage of automating configuration with Ansible?
 The advantage is that you can put commands into multiple servers from a single playbook

 The playbook implements the following tasks:
-- In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- The steps of the ELK installation
 - Install: docker.io
 - Install: python3-pip
 - Install: docker